Disability and Inclusion

 Academic team:

-Associate Professor Angela Dew, Discipline Lead Disability and Inclusion.
-Angela is a sociologist with almost 40 years experience in the disability sector as a direct service provider, manager and researcher.
-Her research relates to people with cognitive disability and complex needs, and focuses on understanding the lived experience of people with disability and their families, with a particular interest in rural and regional communities, Aboriginal and Torres Strait Islander communities, and people from a refugee background.
+Professor Angela Dew, Discipline Lead Disability and Inclusion.
+Angela is a sociologist with almost 40 years’ experience in the disability sector as a direct service provider, manager and researcher.
+Her research relates to people with cognitive disability and complex needs and focuses on understanding the lived experience of people with disability and their families, with a particular interest in rural and regional communities, Aboriginal and Torres Strait Islander communities, and people from a refugee background.
 Angela is experienced in policy analysis and engaging policy makers in bridging the research divide through knowledge translation.
 She is also experienced in the use of arts-based research methods.
 Angela teaches in the postgraduate Masters of Disability and Inclusion, and also contributes content to several of the undergraduate units.

 Email: angela.dew@deakin.edu.au